r-devel/rdevguide/01-Introduction.md

 This guide is a comprehensive resource for contributing to base R^[The [set of packages](https://cran.r-project.org/doc/FAQ/R-FAQ.html#Add_002don-packages-in-R) in the base R distribution that are maintained by the R Core Team.] – for both new and experienced contributors.
 It is maintained by the [R Contribution Working Group](/working-group).
 We welcome your contributions to base R!

-## Overview of different ways of contributing to base R Project
+## Overview of different ways of contributing to the base R Project

 Contributions to base R are possible in a number of different ways.
 Some of them are listed below: